Skip to content

 Placerville housing and architecture

-Placerville's stock ranges from historic Gold Country homes and older downtown-area residences with real architectural character to mid-century neighborhoods and rural foothill acreage on the outskirts.
-The historic and older homes demand period-sensitive profile and trim selection so a hardened re-side does not erase the town's character; the rural acreage homes — often still clad in combustible wood or T1-11 — are where re-cladding delivers the largest hardening gain.
+Placerville's stock ranges from historic Gold Country homes and older downtown-area residences with real architectural character — narrow-reveal lap, ornamented trim, steep gables — to mid-century neighborhoods on the slopes and rural foothill acreage on the outskirts.
+The historic and older homes demand period-sensitive profile and trim selection so a hardened re-side does not erase the town's character.
+The rural acreage homes, often still clad in combustible wood or T1-11 and set right against the oak-and-pine canopy, are where re-cladding delivers the largest single hardening gain.

 Placerville's Gold Country climate